 Wrongfully Terminated for Filing a Workers’ Comp Claim?
 Contact Our Lawyers That Handle Wrongful Termination in Los Angeles

-When you are an employee who is injured on the job, you expect your employer to help in making sure you receive adequate compensation.
-However, if you filed your workers’ compensation claim, and discovered your employer who you thought would have help you, fired you, then you would need legal representation.
-When this happens, do not assume you have no legal rights.
-In fact, you will have the law on your side, should you be wrongfully terminated for filing a workers’ compensation claim.
-To learn how to hold an employer accountable for this act and gain compensation for actions taken against you, work with our Los Angeles wrongful termination lawyers at Mann Elias.
+When you are an employee who gets injured on the job, you expect your employer to help you receive adequate compensation.
+However, if you filed your workers’ compensation claim, and discovered your employer who you thought would have helped you fired you, then you would need legal representation.

 According to Section 132a of the California Labor Code, an employer is prohibited from retaliating against a worker who has filed a workers’ compensation claim.
-In fact, if they do so and are later found to be guilty of such actions, they can be charged with a misdemeanor.
-However, many employers will choose to ignore this key part of the state’s Labor Code and try to use intimidation tactics against injured employees.
-Rather than lose your job due to a disgruntled employer who is acting illegally, work with unfair firing lawyers Los Angeles residents trust at Mann Elias.
+If they do so and are later found guilty of such actions, they can face criminal charges.
+However, many employers will choose to ignore this crucial part of the state’s Labor Code and use intimidation tactics against injured employees.
+Rather than lose your job due to a disgruntled employer acting illegally, work with an employment attorney in Los Angeles that locals trust.

 Types of Compensation

-When you have been the victim of a wrongful termination by an employer due to filing your workers’ compensation claim, you are entitled to receive various types of compensation for these actions.
-Typical types of compensation include reinstatement to your job, reimbursement for lost wages and benefits, costs and expenses not to exceed a maximum of $250, and increased compensation of as much as 50% but not to exceed $10,000.
-However, since your employer will balk at having to provide any types of compensation for their actions, you will need to work closely with an unjust termination at work lawyer Los Angeles employees know gets results in these matters, such as those at Mann Elias.
+When you have been the victim of wrongful termination by an employer due to filing your workers’ compensation claim, you are entitled to receive various types of compensation for these actions.
+Typical types of payment include reinstatement to your job, reimbursement for lost wages and benefits, costs and expenses not to exceed a maximum of $250, and increased compensation of as much as 50% but not to exceed $10,000.
+However, since your employer will balk at providing any type of compensation for their actions, you will need to work closely with an unjust termination at work lawyer Los Angeles employees know gets results in these matters, such as those at Mann Elias.

 Employer Retaliatory Acts